zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_matter/_index.md

 minutes_to_complete: 60

-who_is_this_for: Learning path for embedded software developers new to Arm Virtual Hardware to get familiar with main features.
+who_is_this_for: This is an introductory topic for embedded software developers new to Arm Virtual Hardware.

 learning_objectives:
     - Instantiate Arm Virtual Hardware instances